hirosystems/docs/clarinet-installation.md

 brew install clarinet
 ```

+For more informaiton on how to install Clarinet on macOS, please see the [Setting Up Your Clarity Development Environment (Mac)](https://www.youtube.com/watch?v=dpPopuvYU90) video walkthrough.

 ## Install on Windows

 The easiest way to install Clarinet on Windows is to use the MSI installer,